 Oude Hoogstraat 31, Amsterdam

-Now my tummy is screaming for ice cream, isn't yours?
+Now my brain is screaming for ice cream, isn't yours?

 Is there an Amsterdam ice cream shop that you love?
 Please let us know about it!
 You can find us on Twitter and Facebook as well as Instagram and Pinterest!